Roger E. Broggie: Tributes

 The Walt Disney World Railroad's (WDWRR) No. 3 locomotive was named after Broggie.
 During its rebuild, Broggie did not like the sound of the locomotive's original bell and commented that it "sounded like a hammer hitting an old frying pan."
-Per advice of Broggie, WDWRR locomotive foreman George Britton secretly swapped out the No. 3 locomotive's original bell with the Liberty Belle riverboat's bell.

-On October 21, 2003, Michael Broggie and Roger Broggie, Jr rededicated the No. 3 locomotive in honor of their father.
-It was the fourth and final locomotive to be overhauled at Tweetsie Railroad in Blowing Rock, North Carolina.
-Since 2010, overhauling services have moved to the Strasburg Rail Road in Strasburg, Pennsylvania.
+Per advice of Broggie, WDWRR restoration supervisor George Britton secretly swapped out the No. 3 locomotive's original bell with the Liberty Belle stern-wheeler's bell.
+On October 21, 2003, his sons Michael Broggie and Roger Broggie, Jr rededicated the No. 3 locomotive in honor of their father.

 On March 30, 2007, he was honored with a window on Main Street, U.S.A. at Disneyland.
 The text reads: "Can Do Machine Works / Mechanical Wonders / Live Steam Engines / Magical Illusions / Cameras / Roger Broggie, Shopmaster / Advisor to the Magic Makers".